 CHM 440 Instrumental Analysis (3.3); 4 cr.
-Covers theory, practice and applications modern analytical instrumentation: of different aspects of instrumental analysis in areas of separation sciences and spectroscopy.
-Introduces instrumental methods of analysis, including gas and liquid chromatography; atomic, ultraviolet/visible, infrared, and fluorescence spectroscopy; nuclear techniques: and electro-chemical methods.
+Covers theory, practice and applications modern analytical instrumentation: of different aspects of instrumental analysis of separation in areas sciences and Introduces spectroscopy. instrumental methods of analysis, including gas and liquid chromatography; atomic, ultraviolet/visible, infrared, and fluorescence spectroscopy; nuclear techniques: and electro-chemical methods.
 The use and the interpretation of data from these instruments will be practiced in the laboratory.
 Prerequisite: CHM 215.

 CHM 490 Chemistry Project; 1, 2 or 3 cr.
 Upon the consent of an advisor the student carries out a research project, gaining deeper skills in problem-solving, performing a literature review, experimental techniques, designing experiments, analyzing data and preparing a final report.
 Prerequisite: Senior standing.

-Bachelor of Science in Environmental Science
+Master of Science in Industrial Chemistry